Burney Mountain 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Burney Mountain 100 is a 100 mile looped endurance run that starts and finishes at Burney Mountain Guest Ranch in Cassel, California.
-The route travels through Lassen National Forest and the Thousand Lakes Wilderness and passes through the Burney Basin.
+The Burney Mountain 100 is a 100 mile loop organized by Intermountain Endurance that starts and finishes at Burney Mountain Guest Ranch and travels through Lassen National Forest, the Burney Basin, and the Thousand Lakes Wilderness.
+The route passes volcanic peaks, deep forest, high country slopes, and remote singletrack, with roughly 15,000 feet of cumulative climbing.